Saqi (film)

-Saqi is a 1952 Indian Hindi-language film directed by H. S. Rawail and starring Premnath, Madhubala in lead roles.
+Saqi is a 1952 Indian Hindi-language film directed by H. S. Rawail and starring Madhubala and Prem Nath.
 The film's music was composed by C. Ramchandra.
-Saqi was based on Arabian Nights and was one of the most expensive Indian films at the time of its release.
+Based on Arabian Nights, Saqi was one of the most expensive Indian films at the time of its release.

 Plot

 The film told the story a common man named Ajeeb, who tries to woo the princess Rukhsana.